Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

 \subsection{Dynamic patterns: strips, rings, and holes in droplets}

-The higher resolution of FAST, compared to previous surveys such as HI4PI, allows us to resolve not only the parabolic morphology of the droplets but also their clear internal density patterns.
-These patterns, including strips, rings, and holes, provide new insights into the dynamical processes operating within the droplets.
+The superior angular resolution of FAST, compared to previous full-sky surveys such as HI4PI, allows us to resolve not only the parabolic morphology of the individual droplets but also their detailed internal density profiles.
+These distinct features, including linear ridges, rings, and cavities, provide new insights into the localized dynamical processes operating within the droplets.

-Unlike VHVC G165, which harbors a web-like filamentary network, AC-III exhibits relatively simpler filamentary structures.
-These appear more like strips, preferentially oriented along the main axes of the droplets (Figure~\ref{fig_channelmaps}), suggesting that the internal density pattern is influenced by the external ram pressure.
-However, a perfect droplet in steady state would not display such internal structures.
-Their presence indicates that internal dynamics must also play a role, consistent with the observed velocity gradients both along and perpendicular to the main axes of the droplets (Figure~\ref{fig:fronts}).
+Unlike VHVC G165, which harbors a highly complex, web-like filamentary network, AC-III exhibits relatively simpler internal sub-structures.
+These features appear as linear ridges preferentially oriented along the middle axes of the droplets (the central symmetry axes resolved in the projected plane of observation), suggesting that the internal density profiles are structurally modulated by the background external ram pressure.
+However, an ideal droplet in a steady state would remain featureless and devoid of such internal substructures.
+Their presence confirms that internal gas dynamics must also play a primary role, which is entirely consistent with the observed velocity gradients directed both parallel and perpendicular to these middle symmetry axes (Fig.~\ref{fig:fronts}).

-Besides the strips, another notable internal density pattern is the presence of rings and holes.
-Along the eastern boundary of D1, three holes (H1–H3) with diameters of $\sim0.5^\circ$ are visible, each outlined by enhanced edges that form ring-like structures.
-Among them, H2 is the most typical case, showing the roundest shape.
-The three rings are roughly aligned along the main axis of D2, suggesting that D2 may not be an external droplet like D3 and D4, but rather a dynamical structure intrinsically embedded within D1.
-This interpretation is further supported by the absence of any significant line-width enhancement associated with D2.
-A smaller feature (H4), with a diameter of about $8\arcmin$, is also seen in the overlap region between D1 and D5.
-Taken together, these findings suggest that rings and holes may represent a common internal pattern arising from anisotropic interactions between neighboring droplets.
+In addition to these linear ridges, another notable structural feature is the presence of rings and cavities.
+Along the eastern boundary of D1, three distinct cavities (H1–H3) spanning diameters of $\sim 0.5^\circ$ are visible, each outlined by localized emission enhancements that form coherent, ring-like structures (Fig.~\ref{fig:fronts}).
+Among them, H2 represents the most ideal case, exhibiting a highly symmetric circular profile.
+These three rings are roughly aligned along the middle axis of D2, suggesting that D2 may not represent an external, projecting droplet like D3 or D4, but rather a dynamic structure intrinsically embedded within the main body of D1.
+This interpretation is further supported by the absence of any substantial line-width enhancement associated with the D2 region.
+A smaller cavity (H4), with an angular diameter of approximately $8\arcmin$, is also detected within the overlap zone between D1 and D5.
+Taken together, these findings indicate that rings and cavities represent a common internal pattern arising from anisotropic hydrodynamical interactions between neighboring droplets.